Technology & Engineering

 Al Videtto is the Director of Technology and Engineering for the City of Lincoln.

+He enlisted in the US Army in 1987 and also served in the Army Reserve.
+He attended Missouri State – Northwest and ROTC while in the Army Reserve.
+After serving in the Army, he re-enlisted in the Marine Corps and attended the Quantico Naval Intelligence Academy at Dam Neck, Virgina.
 While in the military he served in the fields of administration, intelligence, reconnaissance, heavy and special weapons and technology.
 He is an expert in the fields of networking, telephony, computer science, forensic research, physical and electronic security, satellite communications, project management, server and end-user system design.

 Al left the service and settled in Arkansas in 1996.
 In 2001 he was hired as a part time information technology consultant for the City of Lincoln and later acquired a part time staff position.
 In 2012 he was promoted to the newly-formed technology and engineering department as its director.

 His industry-specific specializations include municipal, corporate and SMB support.
 He is also the city’s flood plain manager and attended the National Flood Plain Course (NFIP) in Emmitsburg, Maryland .
 He is also in training for National Incident Management and various other courses offered by Department of Homeland Security and FEMA.
 He completed the Department of Homeland Security’s Cyber Defense Initiative at the University of Arkansas’s Criminal Justice Institute (Cyber Terrorism Defense Analysis Center).
 Al works with regional planning, FEMA, Arkansas DIS and other state and federal organizations in his daily administration of duties for the City of Lincoln.